DOT Medical Examiner & Collector Training Courses

 NRCME Certification Training

-NRCME Certification Training is required for medical professionals such as MDs, DOs, NPs, PAs, and DCs who want to perform DOT physical exams.
+NRCME Certification Training is required for medical professionals such as MDs, DOs, NPs, PAs, and DCs who want to perform DOT physical exams for drivers of commercial motor vehicles.
 To become certified, you’ll need to complete an FMCSA-compliant NRCME training course, receive a certificate of completion, obtain a National Registry number, and then pass the NRCME exam at an approved testing center.
 Certification is valid for 10 years.

-TeamCME has already helped more than 28,000 medical professionals become (and stay) NRCME certified.
-Our self-paced courses are designed to help you pass the exam on your first try.
-Certification and Recertification courses are CE-eligible.
+TeamCME’s self-paced courses are trusted by 28,000+ medical professionals.
+They are designed to help you pass the exam on your first try.
+These courses are CE-eligible.
 For chiropractors, CE credit is available in states that accept PACE.

 NRCME Certification Training